 Miyoshino Children’s Center

 The free children’s centers in Japan are most often called Jidokan, but for some reason around these parts they are mostly called “Jidose” for Jido Center.
 Miyoshino Jidose is an old fashioned children’s center in a rural part of Sakado.
 It has rice fields and vegetable patches on three sides and a small housing area on the other.
 Its not particularly large, but big enough to entertain children for a few hours.

-There are lots of toys and activities that the children can use for free at the various children’s centres around Japan.
-This is just one at our local centre; a マルチトレーナ which translates to multi-trainer.
-The ceramic tiled wall has a number of buttons surrounded by a light that flashes, one button at a time, to indicate which button to press.
+There are lots of toys and activities that the children can use for free at the various children’s centers around Japan.
+The “multi-training” wall is one of the favorites with my kids.
+Both this jido center and the one near Kita Sakado station both have this type of wall, but I haven’t seen it in children’s centers in other towns or cities.
+They call it a マルチトレーナ in Japanese which translates to multi-trainer.
+Basically, its a ceramic tiled wall that has a number of buttons with lights.
+One light flashes, one button at a time, to indicate which button to press.
 The activity runs on a timer and the aim is to hit as many of the targets as possible.

 Miyoshino Children’s Centre is located in the Miyoshino area of Sakado.

 Access A 10 minute walk from Higashi Sakado Danshi busstop on the bus bound for “Kawagoe Station” via Higashi Sakado Danshi which goes from Wakaba station on the Tobu Tojo line.
 For residents of Sakado there is free city shuttle bus; the “higashi” (East) course’s busstop number 12 “Miyoshino Jido Centre” stops right outside the Children’s Centre.

 If you are in the area in spring, don’t miss both the famous weeping cherry blossom and other stunning cherry blossoms which are nearby: